stellar/soroban-examples/multisig_1_of_n_account/README.md

 Call mint, sending to an address.
 The invocation will be signed by the admin using one of the ed25519 keys set in the constructor.
 Choose which key signs by setting the `--secret-key` option to one of the two keys above.

+In the command below replace `sign-auth-ed25519` with `sign-auth-ed25519-js` if using the JS stellar-cli plugin.

 ```
 stellar contract invoke --id asset --build-only -- \